Skip to content

 }

-# Example 3: Feature Limits
+Example 3: Feature limits with validation (FastAPI)

-async def create_competition(competition_data: dict):
+async def create_competition(request: Request, competition_data: dict):

-limit_flag = await feature_flags.get_flag("competitions_limit", default_value=3)
+limit_flag = await oauth.get_flag("competitions_limit", request, default_value=3)

-current_count = await get_user_competition_count()
+current_count = await get_user_competition_count(request)

 if current_count >= limit_flag.value: